asrcpq/eyhv/README.md

 * Run eyhv --help to get more options

+* Caution: a .eyhv\_replay file will be created under working directory

 ## Key features

 * High speed and high fault tolerance(of player performance).
 Player's performance is evaluated by final global difficulty at death.

-* Minimalist design(game mechanism and design style)
+* Minimalist design(game mechanism and design style):
+No bombs, drop items, stages.

 * Randomly generated and reproducible(by u64 seed) enemies, simple replay mechanism